eortizd29/CircuitPython/README.md

 ## CircuitPython Servo
 [[]]
 ### Objective

-The next assignment I did was a servo assignment.
-I basically just made a servo turn by touching 2 different wires which made it go in either direction, I set it to 180 degrees which ment it went from one end of the servo to the other.
+The objective of this task is to learn how to move a servo 180 degrees clockwise and counter clockwise by the touch of two wires each one controlling a different direction.
+Complete this by using a Metro Board Mu as the programming language.

 ### Pictures